ericflynny/cocotb-demo/README.md

 5. Run `python -m pip install --upgrade pip` to upgrade to the latest pip
 6. Run `python -m pip install -r requirements.txt` to install all requirements
 7. The venv is now active.
 To exit, either close the terminal or run `deactivate`.
 To re-activate, run `source venv_cocotb/bin/activate` from the directory of this README.

+## Setting up ghdl
+- If on Windows, install executable from here: http://ghdl.free.fr/download.html
+- If on Mac (with homebrew installed), run `brew install ghdl`
+- If on Debian/Ubuntu, run `sudo apt-get install ghdl`
+- If on Fedora/CentOS, run `sudo yum install ghdl`
+- If on Arch Linux, run `sudo pacman -S ghdl`

+NOTE: Run `ghdl --version` to verify successfull installation

 ## Running tests